Affiliate marketing and passive income as an Amazon Affiliate

 Then she realizes her 10-year-old’s birthday is coming up in a couple of weeks so she orders him a Mini RC Helicopter Drone (Don’t I wish!
 Click through to see how expensive it is – LOL).

 Because of the way Amazon Associates sets up their program, I get a commission on ALL of Jane’s purchases.

 Crazy and cool, right?

-Best ways to leverage the Amazon Associates program to make money
+Best ways to leverage the Amazon Associates affiliate program to make money

 So to make money from Amazon Associates, you have to recommend their products to your audience.